osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 So the next obvious step is to estimate the length of the curve (by breaking it into a few segments via the  previous method), and then divide that into the desired line length to get your step size for `t`.
 That gets us closer, but it's still not good enough.
-The problem is that the distance traveled as you increase `t` is not constant.
+The problem is that the distance traveled as you increase `t` is not constant, so you'll get some short segments and some long segments, resulting in hard corners.

 Ideally, we'd like a solution where we can figure out exactly how much to increase `t` to travel x distance.
 For some kinds of curves, you can use calculus to get a closed form